- About WES

 This most prestigious WES award is awarded to the best newly qualified woman Chartered Engineer.
 It is an annual award to encourage more women to aim for and celebrate the achievement of Chartered Engineer status.2014 Award

 Professional Engineering Institutions are invited to consider nominations for the 2014 Karen Burt Award using the forms which can be downloaded below.
 Please contact us for a Word version of the form.
 The deadline for receipt of the forms from the nominated candidate is 31 July 2014.
 Please notify WES HERE of the details of your nominated candidate by the end of June 2014.2013 Award

 The 2013 award went to Professor Molly Stevens of the Institute of Materials, Minerals and Mining, and was presented at the WES annual conference Harnessing the Energy on 4 October 2013.
 See the Press Release here.

 See the other nominated candidates for the 2013 award HERE.

-All Professional Engineering Institutions eligible to nominate candidates for the 2013 award will be notified in March, and the deadline for receipt of nominations (from the candidate) will be the end of July.
-Please contact the WES office at firstname.lastname@example.org for further details of this year's award process.
-The award will be presented at the WES conference Harnessing the Energy on 4 October 2013 in London.
+All Professional Engineering Institutions eligible to nominate candidates for the 2014 award will be notified in March, and the deadline for receipt of nominations (from the candidate) will be the end of July 2014.
+Please contact the WES office at email@example.com for further details of the award process.

 What is the award and who is eligible?